-Configuring conditional logic with a multi-select dropdown will allow you to show or hide fields if a user selects more than one dropdown choice.
+Configuring conditional logic with a multiple selection dropdown will allow you to show or hide fields if a user selects more than one dropdown choice.

 For example, in our sports club inquiry form, we’ll show users a message if they select both Swimming and Dance from the dropdown.
 In our message, we’ll let them know that these clubs meet at conflicting times.

 After that, we’ll need to set up our conditional logic so that the field only appears when users select Swimming and Dance.
-To do this, we’ll click the Conditionals section to open it up, and then check off the Enable conditional logic box.
+To do this, we’ll click the Smart Logic section to open it up, and then select the Enable conditional logic option.

-Note: For more details on how to use the AND operator, check out our documentation!
+Note: For more details on how to use the AND operator, check out our guide on Smart Conditional Logic.

 That’s it!
-You can now set up a multi-select dropdown field in your WPForms.
+You can now set up a multiple selection Dropdown field in your WPForms.

-Next, would you like to easily add a large amount of options for a Dropdown, Multiple Choice, or Checkboxes field?
+Next, would you like to easily add a large number of options for a Dropdown, Multiple Choice, or Checkboxes field?
 Check out our tutorial on how to bulk add choices for more details!